decales/GestureType/README.md

 client, the input processing layer, and the Bluetooth client.
 The view represents the user interface or any visual user-facing elements, and reflects the current state of the model and view-model.
-The application’s user interface is built using Android’s Jetpack Compose toolkit, which provides a flexible and intuitive way to build modern mobile interfaces (*section VI.3*) Unlike MVC, the MVVM design pattern features a view-model, which as its name suggests, serves as bridge between the view and model.
+The application’s user interface is built using Android’s Jetpack Compose toolkit, which provides a flexible and intuitive way to build modern mobile interfaces (*section [VI.3](#vi-references-and-documentation)*) Unlike MVC, the MVVM design pattern features a view-model, which as its name suggests, serves as bridge between the view and model.
 This component is primarily responsible for data binding and view state management, and can be closely compared to the concept of an interaction-model or *i-model* that is present in many MVC-derived design patterns.

-*Figure B. Visual representation of the MVVM design pattern*
+*Figure B. Visual representation of the MVVM design pattern*<br>
 ![Figure B](doc/assets/b.png)

 #### OCR and pre-processing

 The primary function of the GestureType application lies in its ability to recognize handwritten characters, numbers, and symbols.
-To enable this functionality, the application leverages Google’s ML Kit text recognition v2 API (*section VI.4*), providing a convenient implementation of basic OCR capabilities.
+To enable this functionality, the application leverages Google’s ML Kit text recognition v2 API (*section [VI.4](vi-references-and-documentation)*), providing a convenient implementation of basic OCR capabilities.
 Despite this convenience, issues arose in early production regarding the accuracy and consistency of character recognition.
 The text recognition v2 API is primarily used to detect text in real-world images where there are many non-text elements in the environment.
 It excels in particular at detecting sequences of characters, such as words and sentences.
-For this reason, ambiguously shaped characters such as ‘I’, ‘O’, and many others may be difficult to detect when they are not part of a sequence, as they could be mistaken for a non-text element in the environment.
+For this reason, ambiguously shaped characters such as *I*, *O*, and many others may be difficult to detect when they are not part of a sequence, as they could be mistaken for a non-text element in the environment.

 When a user draws a character in the GestureType application, the pixels of the drawn strokes are saved